 That’s rarely the case.
 Even if you feel it is, most likely it’s not.
 But there is nothing wrong with that and there is not much to do about it, other than watching yourself and asking questions.

 Am I content with the here and now or do I need something to happen to be content?

 If I am not content, can I be okay with not being content?
 Can I accept that life is always pleasure or pain?
 Can I accept the unpleasant and be at peace with it also?
 Or am I secretly hoping that life one day will be without pain?

 But if I’m content with what is, why would I want to change anything and improve myself?

 Out of curiosity, love, adventure, joy and fun.

 As I wrote 6 years ago “it is absolutely possible to design your own habits and if you don’t, others will.”.
 That holds up to this day.

-Just don’t hope to get anything out of tweaking your habits, than tweaking your habits.
+Just don’t hope to get anything out of tweaking your habits, other than tweaking your habits.
+Don’t do it for any reason other than it’s own sake.
 Your happiness is not tied to your habits, your weight or wealth.
 It’s the other way around.

 Once you realize that this moment, right here and now is as good as it gets, that you can be as happy right now as you’ll ever be, then there is nothing more to hunt for.
 And then you are free to play.